Loading...

 Add Vegetables

-Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your dish to increase fiber content and slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your meal.
+These vegetables are low in carbohydrates and can help slow down the absorption of glucose.

 Include Healthy Fats

-Add a small amount of healthy fats, such as a drizzle of olive oil or a handful of nuts, to help slow the digestion process.
+Add a small amount of healthy fats, such as a drizzle of olive oil, a few slices of avocado, or a sprinkle of nuts or seeds.
+Healthy fats can help slow digestion and reduce glucose spikes.

-Include a small serving of lean protein, such as grilled chicken or tofu, to help stabilize blood sugar levels.
+Add a source of lean protein, such as grilled chicken, tofu, or paneer, to your meal.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated

-Drink plenty of water before and during your meal to help with digestion and blood sugar control.
+Drink a glass of water before your meal to help with digestion and maintain a sense of fullness, which may help in moderating portions.

 Discover